 Results are reported for performance in each skill and overall.
-Therefore, a candidate is not only described as having, for example, 'B2 ability', but a more precise level of detail is provided via scores on the LanguageCert Global Scale as well as personalised feedback on candidate performance.
+Therefore, a candidate is not only described as having, for example, 'B2 ability', but a more precise level of detail is provided via scores on the LanguageCert Global Scale.

 Listening and Reading